Edlward/webee210v1-uboot/README.md

 `/dev/mmcblk0` is your sd device. make sure your sd format is `FAT32`

-###downlaod uboot to your sd card:
+__downlaod uboot to your sd card__:
 donwlaod the `webee210-uboot.bin` to the first block of your sd.
         # cd ~/webee210v2
         # sudo dd iflag=dsync oflag=dsync if=webee210-uboot.bin of=/dev/mmcblk0 seek=1
         # sync